Most Diverse BSW Colleges in Texas 2026

 $3,330

-The student body is 40.7% minority, which adds some diversity to classroom discussions and group projects.
-Paris Junior College earns a "Moderate" diversity rating — there's meaningful variety in the student body, with room to improve.
-The gender balance ratio of 0.64 is moderate — there's some skew, but less than many social work programs.
+The student body is 43.9% minority, which adds some diversity to classroom discussions and group projects.
+The school earns our highest diversity classification, reflecting strong demographic breadth across the student body.
+The gender balance ratio of 0.61 is moderate — there's some skew, but less than many social work programs.

 South Texas College